robfatland/runawaytrain/README.md

 def lambda_handler(event, conext):
-    '''This function runs on the Lambda trigger''' nEC2 = []       # list of how many EC2 stopped, by region, as follows: regions = ['us-east-1', 'us-east-2', 'us-west-1', 'us-west-2',                                                     \
+    '''This function runs on the Lambda trigger''' nEC2 = []       # list of how many EC2 stopped, by region, as follows:
+    # WARNING This region list is specific to an AWS account.
+Caveat emptor: Modify as appropriate.
+    regions = ['us-east-1', 'us-east-2', 'us-west-1', 'us-west-2',                                                     \
                'ap-south-1', 'ap-northeast-2', 'ap-northeast-3', 'ap-southeast-1', 'ap-southeast-2', 'ap-northeast-1', \
                'ca-central-1',                                                                                         \